-a Delineated wetlands are based on 2019 and 2020 field surveys.
+a Delineated wetlands are based on 2019 and 2020 field surveys, and where surveys were unable to be completed, WWI wetland data was used for calculations.

-b Includes temporary impacts associated with pipeline workspace, access roads, and pipe yards.

-c Permanent conversion impacts include acreage within PFO and PSS wetlands that will be maintained as PEM within the permanent right-of-way.

-d Permanent fill impacts include wetland acreage that will be impacted by construction of permanent aboveground structures and an associated access road.

-e The sum of the addends may not equal the totals in all cases due to rounding.
+- b Includes temporary impacts associated with pipeline workspace, access roads, and pipe yards. - c Permanent conversion impacts include acreage within PFO and PSS wetlands that will be maintained as PEM within the permanent right-of-way. - d Permanent fill impacts include wetland acreage that will be impacted by construction of permanent aboveground structures and an associated access road. - e The sum of the addends may not equal the totals in all cases due to rounding.

-PEM = Palustrine Emergent; PSS=Palustrine Scrub Shrub; PFO = Palustrine Forested
+PEM = Palustrine Emergent; PSS=Palustrine Scrub Shrub; PFO = Palustrine Forested; Cowardin et al. 1979.